 - Thoracic Region (blue): 12 pairs of thoracic nerves supply the skin on the chest, back and under arms

 - Lumbar Region (pink): 5 pairs of lumbar nerves supply the skin on the lower abdomen, thighs and fronts of the legs

-- Sacral Region (yellow): 6 pairs of sacral nerves supply the skin on the rear of the legs, the feet and genial areas
+- Sacral Region (yellow): Sacral nerves supply the skin on the rears of the legs, the feet and genital areas

 Levels of principal dermatomes

 - C5, C6, C7 — lateral parts of the upper limb

 - C8, T1 — medial sides of the upper limb

 - T10 — level of umbilicus

 - L1 L2 L3 L4 — anterior and inner services of lower limb

 - L4, L5, S1 — foot